skarbat/pilove/README.md

 ## Build

 Run the script `build-pilove.sh` and sit back.
 The image file along with the SDL2 and Löve binaries will appear on your current directory.

+This is free software - See the LICENSE file for details

+Albert - January 2016